Most Bay Area homeowners will save more than $500 a year by switching from

 representative to check the damage to your property and determine how much

-sure to report the address and phone number where you can be reached.
+the address and phone number where you can be reached.

 Information You Will Need to Provide

-Your homeowners policy requires you to complete a claim report that lists all items destroyed, damaged,
+You will complete a claim report that lists all items destroyed, damaged,

 or missing.
-If you dont have or cant locate a complete household inventory,
+If you dont possess or cant locate a complete household inventory,

 picture the contents of every room in your home and then list and describe

 if you know them.